groonga/groonga/doc/source/reference/commands/column_create.rst

 for the index column.
 Memory usage is ``5/24`` of the default index column.

 How many data are medium?
-It's depend on data.
+It depends on data.

 If index target is only one scalar column, a medium index column can handle all records.